leonardothibes/express-decorator-validation/README.md

     @Validator.query(PaginationRequestModel) // The PaginationRequestModel model is described below public getStudents(request, response)
     {
-        // You CAN trust in this request input now. const {page, page_size, search} = request.query;
+        // You CAN TRUST in this request input now. const {page, page_size, search} = request.query;

         response.json({